United States Marine Hospital (Louisville, Kentucky): Old building

+Exterior restoration

-In 2003, the National Trust for Historic Preservation (NTHP) placed the building on its America's Most Endangered Places list, which helped spark public interest in restoring it.
-The hospital has now been returned to its 1899 appearance, the earliest reference of the building's appearance that can be found.
-In 2003, the hospital received a $375,000 Save America's Treasures grant from the NTHP to repair its roof and exterior.
-On November 11, 2005, rebuilding of the structure began.
+In 2003, the National Trust for Historic Preservation (NTHP) placed the old building on its America's Most Endangered Places list, which helped spark public interest in restoring it.
+That year, the hospital received a $375,000 Save America's Treasures grant from the National Park Service to repair its roof and exterior.

+Construction began on November 11, 2005.
+The hospital was returned to its appearance from around 1900.
 The smokestack, constructed in 1933, was demolished to help return the structure to its 1899 appearance.
 The octagonal cupola, which patients used to better view the passing river traffic during its heyday, was also rebuilt.
 Small buildings that once housed a boiler and a parking structure were razed to reflect the original design.
 The 28 sets of wrought iron railings lining the building's galleries were either restored or replaced by the same Covington, Kentucky-based iron works company that created the original ones in 1850.